dd32/td-gh-ex/README.txt

 #####################################################################

-6. The theme will automatically install 4 additional widgets:
+6. The theme will automatically add 4 additional widgets to the list of available widgets:

 BFA Recent Comments
-An alternative to the default "Recent Comments" widget (This is not updated to WP 2.7 yet.
-Works but may link to single comments instead of comment pages)
+An alternative to the default "Recent Comments" widget

 BFA Popular Posts
 Lists the posts with the most comments

 BFA Popular in Cat
-Lists the posts with the most comments in the given category
+Lists the posts with the most comments, in the given category.
+Will only appear on category pages.

 BFA Subscribe
 Provides a Feedburner "Subscribe by Email" form, plus Posts and